scondo-prof/productiveJournal/docs/weeklyProductiveJournal/2025/4/29/dailyProgress.md

-# Day of Understanding The Process of Cranial Computation
+# Day of Understanding the Process of Cranial Computation

 ## Learning Styles

 ---

-### Determining the Process of Thinking
+### Determining How the Brain Thinks

-#### Terminology Strong Memory
+#### Terminology-Strong Memory

-- The Memory Process of easily retaining information strictly by word of mouth, or text on a sheet
+- This memory process involves easily retaining information through spoken words or written text.
-- Found a lot of successful Hard Science Students such as Physics, Bio, Chemistry, Math have this type of memory
+- Commonly found in students excelling in hard sciences such as Physics, Biology, Chemistry, and Mathematics.
-- Example of this would be hearing someone introduce their name as susan and easily remembering susan without any additional mental computation
+- For example, hearing someone introduce themselves as Susan and remembering the name without any additional mental association.

+#### Image/Process-Strong Memory

+- This memory process is grounded in visual or process-oriented comprehension, relying heavily on diagrams.
+- Often observed in engineers who work with infrastructure or process design.
+- For example, remembering someone named Susan by mentally linking her to the main character from _Monsters vs. Aliens_.

-#### Image/Process Strong Memory
+#### Tactile/Procedural Memory

-- The memory process of seeing images/processes for understanding(very diagram heavy)
-- Found A lot of Engineers with Infrastructure/Processess Diagramming have this type of memory
-- Example of this would be hearing someone introduce their name as susan, the brain will forget susan unless it is tied in to a physical subject that the host already understands, such as tying susan in with the Main character from Monsters Versus Aliens
+- Involves understanding and retaining information through hands-on problem solving or full-procedure reading.
+- Breaks complex tasks into smaller, manageable components through either physical or conceptual deconstruction.
+- For example, remembering the name Susan by responding, "Great to meet you, Susan," and then reinforcing it through conversational repetition.

 ## Networking